-The recent decision to exhume the corpse of Yasir Arafat from the bowels of the earth, which coincides with the 30th anniversary of the Israeli invasion of Lebanon this summer, an invasion of which Yasir Arafat can be said without controversy to be the chief author and catalyst, has set me to remembering the fate of the many thousands of innocents who still lie buried there on behalf of his not inconsiderable efforts to put them there.
+The decision sometime back, to exhume the corpse of Yasir Arafat from the bowels of the earth, which coincided with the 30th anniversary of the Israeli invasion of Lebanon in the summer of 2012, an invasion of which Yasir Arafat can be said without controversy to be the chief author and catalyst, has set me to remembering the fate of the many thousands of innocents who still lie buried there on behalf of his not inconsiderable efforts to put them there.

-This unseemly recent initiative to retrieve the one-time PLO Chairman from his earthly slumber, incidentally, has also further set me to pondering some of the particulars that characterized this strange and terrible war, one of which occurred in the blue skies over the Bekaa Valley with lightning like alacrity, and the other down on the ground which mired a nation in a protracted, 18-year quagmire.
+This unseemly initiative to retrieve the one-time PLO Chairman from his earthly slumber, incidentally, has also further set me to pondering some of the particulars that characterized this strange and terrible war, one which mired both nations in a protracted, 18-year quagmire.

 The war in Lebanon was a tragedy for both Lebanon and Israel, two nations that, left to their own devices, had no quarrel and no reason to go to war.
 From Israel’s perspective, it was not an unnecessary war, but it was less necessary than the previous wars had been when the life of the nation hung in the balance.
 The PLO attacks in the previous years were certainly a serious national-security threat, if not an existential one (though the border had been relatively quiet since the summer of 1981, there were, however, over 240 terrorist attacks by the PLO on Israelis, in Israel, the territories, and abroad).